Travelling Poland With Kids: An Autism-Friendly Guide

 I tend to use Trip.com eSIMs for local travel and Airalo when moving across multiple countries.
 If you would like to try Airalo, you can use my referral code NATASH7173 to get £2.50 off your first eSIM.

 Always travel with medication in original packaging and carry a copy of your prescription or a doctor’s letter, especially for controlled medication.
+My guide breaks down exactly what to include on a doctors letter so you can get it right the first time.
 Research regulations for controlled medication before travelling rather than at the airport.

 Airports in Poland are generally easier to navigate than larger Western European hubs, which can make arrivals feel more manageable.
 This can make a noticeable difference if your child struggles with large, crowded or complex airport layouts.